erickrenz/vpn-config/README.md

 # vpn-config
 An Ansible powered Wireguard VPN config.
-This playbook installs dependencies for Fedora/CentOS/RHEL based Linux distros using the `dnf` package manager.
+This playbook installs dependencies for RHEL using the `dnf` package manager.

 This goal of this project is to quickly get a vpn up and running by installing all of the required packages and configuration.
-No prerequisites are required other than running a RHEL (Red Hat Enterprise Linux) based Linux distro.
+No prerequisites are required other than running RHEL (Red Hat Enterprise Linux).

 ## Getting Started